-ccasionally, you may encounter problems with your LMI instrument or detector that may be repaired or resolved in the field, saving turnaround time and expense in returning the instrument to us for repair.
+ccasionally, you may encounter problems with your LMI instrument or detector that may be repaired or resolved in the field, saving turn-around time and expense in returning the instrument to us for repair.
 Toward that end, LMI electronics technicians offer the following tips for troubleshooting the most common problems.
 Where several steps are given, perform them in order until the problem is corrected.
-Keep in mind that with this instrument, the most common problems encountered are: (1) sticky meters and (2) battery contacts.
+Keep in mind that with this instrument, the most common problems encountered are: (1) detector cables, (2) sticky meters, and (3) battery contacts.